Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/alpha_convert.rst

 Render layers will be premultiplied alpha, and images loaded into rendering or compositing will be converted to this.

-If some compositor operation should be done with straight alpha, the *Alpha Convert* node can be used.
+If you want to do a compositing operation with straight alpha, the *Alpha Convert* node can be used.
 Typically this would be a color correction operation where it might give better results working on RGB channels without alpha.
-If alpha is converted to straight in the compositor, it should be converted back to premultiplied before the *Composite Output* node, otherwise some artifacts are possible.
+If the alpha is converted to straight in the compositor, it should be converted back to premultiplied before the *Composite Output* node, otherwise some artifacts might occur.

 Inputs